Legal work for expanding a solo director company in Australia

 First, we’ll look at the ASIC company structure changes because this legal work is mandatory.

-You'll need paperwork to adjust the company structure to add one or more directors.
+You'll need paperwork to adjust the company structure to add one or more directors to your company.

-After that, record the changes with ASIC within 28 days to avoid ASIC penalties.
+After that, you'll need to record the changes with ASIC within 28 days to avoid ASIC penalties.

-While ASIC does not collect the paperwork, you may be audited so you should keep the paperwork somewhere safe.
+While ASIC does not collect the paperwork when you make the change, you may be audited by ASIC so you should keep the paperwork somewhere safe.

-And, aside from audits, if you do decide to sell your company, your buyer will want to see good company records in place.
+And, aside from audits, if you do decide to sell your company, your buyer will want to see that you have good company records in place.

 Below is a list of the paperwork you'll need to add an extra director.